Skip to Content

 5. Joan’s Farm and Pumpkin Patch

 Joan’s Farm and Pumpkin Patch offer a variety of pumpkins from mini to very large sizes.
-Not to mention many other Fall produce such as Indian corn, gourds and wheat bundles.
+Not to mention many other Fall products such as Indian corn, gourds and wheat bundles.

-The friendly staff will gladly to help find the perfect pumpkin from the hundreds scattered across the farmland.
+The friendly staff will gladly help you find the perfect pumpkin from the hundreds scattered across the farmland.

 Pumpkin Farms In California